 “God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds” (Hebrews 1:1-2)

-The New Testament writers revealed that God the Father created all things by the agency of His Son.
+God the Father created all things but by the agency of His Son.
 If someone, for example, sold their house by employing the service of a real estate agent, although the agent actually did the work, the homeowner still says that they sold their house.
-Thus, when we are told, “So God created man in his own image, in the image of God created he him; male and female created he them,” it was actually the Son that had “formed man of the dust of the ground, and breathed into his nostrils the breath of life” (Gen 2:7), “And the rib, which the LORD God had taken from the man, made he a woman” (Gen 2:22), but is said to have been God.
+Thus, when we’re told, “So God created man in his own image, in the image of God created he him; male and female created he them,” it was actually the Son that had “formed man of the dust of the ground, and breathed into his nostrils the breath of life” (Gen 2:7), “And the rib, which the LORD God had taken from the man, made he a woman” (Gen 2:22), although it is said to have been God.

-All of the instances in Genesis chapter one where it’s recorded “And God said,” it wasn’t God speaking things into existence as typically claimed but rather that God the Father was speaking to His Son and telling Him what to create.
+All of the instances in Genesis chapter one where it’s recorded “And God said,” it wasn’t God speaking things into existence as typically claimed, but rather that God the Father was speaking to His Son and telling Him what to create.
 This idea is corroborated by the statement, “And God said, Let us make man in our image, after our likeness.”
 Here He wasn’t speaking anything into existence but was simply speaking to His Son and telling Him what to create.
 This was also the case in every occurrence of “And God said” in the creation account.
-For example: in the very first act of creation, “And God said, Let there be light: and there was light,” it wasn’t God speaking light into existence but rather the Father saying to His Son “Let there be light” followed by the Son creating the light.
+In the very first act of creation where we’re told “And God said, Let there be light: and there was light,” it wasn’t God speaking light into existence but rather the Father saying to His Son “Let there be light” followed by the Son creating the light.